toolness/vibecoded-hangul-fun/README.md

 - `Image URL` - URL, an optional image representing the word.
 - `Image` - An optional image file representing the word, used as an alternative to image URL.
+- `Emojis` - Text, an emoji (or sequence of emojis) that pictorially represents the word.
+This can be used as an alternative to the image.
 - `Audio` - An optional audio file recording the pronounciation of the word, used as an alternative to the browser's built-in text-to-speech functionality.